knapeczadam/dae-gameplay-programming/README.md

 ---

-## 🪪 License
+## ⚖️ License

-All content in this repository is released under the **MIT License**.
-You’re free to explore, use, and modify the code with proper attribution.
+This repository is licensed under the **MIT License** — you’re free to explore, learn from, and reuse the code with proper attribution.

+---

+*Made with logic, patience, and a few panicking zombies 🧠🧟‍♂️
+— Ádám*